mayasrikanth/CS-236G-Project/README.md

 (5) (Milestone 2) **In-painting: test GLIDE in-painting for combining the outputs of 2 diffusion models:** Specifically, I used openAI's inpainting Colabs (I modified the input images, prompts, and mask shapes) to enable GLIDE in-painting over scenery produced by v-diffusion.

+(6) (Final)
+- I constructed novel story prompts for GPT-3 (gpt3-complete-prompts.txt, gpt3-partial-prompts.txt)
+- I downloaded a subset of CC12M in webdataset format using [img2dataset](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/mscoco.md)
+- I adapted fine-tuning scripts from [glide-finetune](https://github.com/afiaka87/glide-finetune) and wrote new code for fine-tuning with novel adversarial objective (Discriminator.py, train_glide_adversarial.py, finetune_glide_adversarial.py), as well as code for loading data for FID calculation with [clean-fid](https://github.com/GaParmar/clean-fid) (FID_eval.py, wds_loader_eval.py).

-(6) **In-progress:** I am working on finetuning code for GLIDE which includes an additonal adversarial loss term.
+**In-progress:** I am working on finetuning code for GLIDE which includes an additonal adversarial loss term.
 If time permits, I hope to begin the finetuning process on Conceptual 12M (described in more detail in my submission).

 For the final deadline, I plan to include well-documented/user-friendly colab notebook for generating novel story prompts and creating illustrations based on these prompts!